Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Problem formulation and main results

-We now state an additional result on the optimal state process, which will be important for our subsequent analysis.
+The benefit of defining this process is that the terms in the ODE \eqref{eqOdeXY} that are multiplied by $\sqrt{\eta^{-1}}$ drop out so that we expect that the process $\hat Z^{\eta,N}$ remains stable for small values of $\eta$.
+Next, we state a result on the optimal state process and the previously introduced process $\hat Z^{\eta,N}$ that will be important for our subsequent analysis.
 In particular, we show that the optimal portfolio process $\hat X^{\eta,N}$ never changes its sign.
 The proof is given in Section \ref{SectEtaPos}.